natalieagus/50002-2022/_notes/p_asyncio.md

 > For example, the Kernel has to service each keyboard input interrupt request quick enough so as to give the experience of a responsive system.

-*Latency* is defined as the amount of elapsed time from interrupt is first requested up until  the Kernel services it.
+*Latency* is defined as the amount of elapsed time from interrupt is first requested up until  the Kernel **BEGIN** servicing it.

 The Kernel scheduler in the kernel has to ensure that the interrupt request is serviced **before its deadline**.